tehp/OpenPoGoBot/README.md

  * Catch Pokemon
  * Release low cp pokemon
  * Walk to a location
- * Catch nearby pokemon when you have pokeballs available, don't if you don't
+ * Catch nearby pokemon when you have pokeballs available
- * Auto farm/catch mode switching
+ * Switch between catching pokemon and farming pokestops automatically
- * Ignore certain pokemon filter
+ * Filter certain pokemon
  * Use superior ball types when necessary
- * When out of normal pokeballs, use the next type of ball unless there are less than 10 of that type, in which case switch to farm mode
+ * When out of normal pokeballs, use the next type of ball unless there are less than 10 of that type, in which case start automatically farming pokestops

 ## Installation